Most Expensive Bass Guitars Available Today (2025 Updated)

 Fender 50th Anniversary Jazz Bass Custom Colors

-The Jazz Bass is one of Fender’s most iconic basses.
-They started making this bass in the early 1960s, trying to appeal to jazz bass players.
+The Jazz Bass is one of Fender’s most iconic and high quality basses.
+They started making this bass in the early 1960s in the hopes of appealing to jazz bass players.

-As time went on, this bass became one of Fender’s most legendary basses, but this notoriety has more to do than the quality.
+As time went on, this bass became one of Fender’s most legendary basses, but this notoriety is due to more than just its quality.

 Bass players loved the custom colors feature.
 This was a big feature that Fender offered their customers during the 50s and 60s.
-This was possible since Fender used the same paint that car makers used.
-This paint was widely available during this time.
-However, during the late 60s, Fender stopped offering this feature.
+This was possible since Fender used the same paint that carmakers used.

 Now, Custom Color Basses are extremely rare.
 Fender came out with a limited supply of these basses in their original color for the 50th year anniversary.
 If you find a Custom Color Bass from this special, it will cost you $28,000.